gradle/gradle/design-docs/incremental-build.md

 ## Story: Java compile task specifies its output files

+A task action will be able to use an API to notify Gradle of the output files it produces.
+For task implementations that do not use this API, Gradle will scan the output directories before and after task execution to infer the task outputs, as it does now.

+- Change the Java and Groovy compile task types to use this.
+- Change the Copy and Sync task types to use this.

+TBD - the API, which needs to work for both 'build everything' task execution (which includes task implementations that are not incremental aware) and incremental task execution.

+TBD - Need to have a solution for Java and Groovy compile tasks with `useAnt=true`

+## Story: Plugin author implements task that cleans up stale output files

+A task implementation will be able to use an API or a declarative element to request that stale output files should be removed.

+- Change the Java and Groovy compile task types to use this.
+- Change the ProcessResources and Sync task types to use this, possibly remove the ProcessResources type.
+- When a `@SkipWhenEmpty` input is empty, remove all output files from a previous execution.

+TBD - The API.

+## Story: Remove stale classes when compile task history is not known

+TBD - The stale outputs mechanism needs to handle the case where:

+- multiple tasks generate their outputs into a given output directory
+- some files exist in this output directory
+- task history is not available for one or more of the tasks

+In particular, we need to solve the case where a classes directory is built from Java and Groovy source and static resources, but the task history is not available because an upgraded version of Gradle is being used.

+## Story: Invalidate task outputs when task implementation changes

+Add to the task history a hash of the task implementation, and rebuild the task's outputs when this changes.

+- Add a mechanism to determine a hash given a classpath.
+Probably also add some persistent caching for this.
+  This mechanism should be reusable, to allow us to cache the result of scanning a classpath for annotated classes, such as plugin-level services.
+- The hash of a class is the hash of its ClassLoader's classpath.
+- The hash of a task is the combination of the hash of the task's implementation class plus the hash of the implementation class of each task action attached to the task.

+## Story: Plugin author uses changes to output files to implement incremental task

 TBD

 # Open issues

 - Some tasks may need to know about changed output files.
+- Look at making task history available across Gradle versions.